ttop32/MouseTooltipTranslator/README.md

 Chrome extension for mouseover translation - Mouse over to translate using google translate
 When mouse hover on text, it shows translated tooltip in any desired language.

-There is technical issue on 0.1.13 version.
-Currently, I unpublish extension by my own decision for stop new installer to use not working extension.
-Newer version 0.1.15 version is under review on chrome web store for now.
 download from [chrome web store](https://chrome.google.com/webstore/detail/mouse-tooltip-translator/hmigninkgibhdckiaphhmbgcghochdjc?hl=en)

 # Result